 Robotic Process Automation (RPA) technology is redefining how businesses are run across industries globally.
-As the manufacturing industry endures consecutive months of manufacturing activity slowdown, RPA becomes a must-have innovation.
+As the manufacturing industry endures consecutive months of slowdown, RPA becomes a must-have innovation for manufacturing.
 It has the potential to deliver business growth and profitability improvements at less risk exposure and accelerated time to value.

 In its basic form, RPA allows you to automate thousands of business transactions in an end-to-end business process.
 Intelligent RPA technology allows you to reimagine your workforce with attended automation delivered by a Digital Workforce that works hand in glove with your human workforce.

 Digital Workers, when configured correctly, don’t make mistakes or necessitate a change in your business processes or applications.
 You simply configure them to perform repetitive transactions on a set schedule or an event trigger in your environment.

 Greater business value from RPA comes from strategically implementing it at enterprise scale.
 It calls for including RPA in your digital transformation roadmap.
 Let’s discuss six key components of a successful RPA blueprint:

 Like any other digital transformation, RPA is a journey.
 It needs to be planned well — especially in manufacturing, as its value chain is made up of complex and intertwined business processes.
 It’s important to lay out an RPA blueprint at an enterprise level.